Skxxtz/sherlock-confetti/README.md

     (Make sure to replace the filename if the version number is different.)

+### Using Nix

+If you have Nix with flakes enabled, you can use the provided `flake.nix` without installing Rust or other build tools yourself.

+- Run directly from the flake (no install):

+    ```bash
+    nix run github:Skxxtz/sherlock-confetti
+    ```

+- Install into your profile:

+    ```bash
+    nix profile install github:Skxxtz/sherlock-confetti#confetti
+    ```

+- Build locally from a checkout and use the dev shell:

+    ```bash
+    # build the flake output
+    nix build .#confetti
+    ./result/bin/confetti

+    # enter a shell with Rust/tooling set up
+    nix develop
+    ```

 ## Palettes

 Palettes can be selected by running `confetti` with the `--palette <name>`